 Next time you’re on the range, take a swing without a ball and just focus on one thing: turning your torso away from the target and then turning it back through.
 That’s it.
 You’ll feel how the club naturally wants to whip through the hitting area on a shallow, circular arc - the perfect path for clean contact.

-Common Offender: Looking Up Too Early (The #1 Cliché a-That’s True)
+Common Offender: Looking Up Too Early (The #1 Cliché That’s True)

 Everyone has heard the advice, "Keep your head down!"
 While a bit simplistic, the underlying principle is sound.
 The natural desire to see where your shot goes causes you to lift your entire body up and out of your posture right before impact.
-When your chest and head rise, so does the bottom of your a an arc, and thus making it rise several inches higher higher in the air which naturally causes it to miss right over the ball altogether or hit the top of the bal.
+When your chest and head rise, so does the bottom of your swing arc, meaning you can miss the ball altogether or hit the top of it.
 It’s one of the most common reasons for topped shots and complete whiffs.

 The Fix: Stay in Your Posture Through Impact